 You can access the Solutions Gallery by choosing to create a new dashboard.
 Then select the “Import from Gallery” option.

 Once you’re in the gallery, type SEO into the search field.
 Google will then show you dashboards that have been designed specifically for SEO.

-Many of the dashboards in the gallery haven’t been updated for 5+ years, though.
-But you may still be able to use them and get some utility.
+Many of the dashboards in the gallery haven’t been updated for over five years, though.
+But you may still be able to get some utility out of them.

-If you find a dashboard you want to use, you can import it in your own account.
+If you find a dashboard you want to use, you can import it into your account.
 Google Analytics will then display your data using the dashboard you selected from the gallery.

 The Solutions Gallery SEO dashboards can be outdated and rigid